marcelotduarte/cx_Freeze/doc/faq.rst

 dynamically loaded - e.g. by a plugin system - you have to tell cx_Freeze about them.
 This is easy using a :doc:`setup script <distutils>`:

-* For Python code, specify the module names in the ``packages`` option.
+* For Python code, specify the module names in the ``includes`` or ``packages`` options.
 * List compiled libraries (.dll or .so files) in the ``include_files`` option.
 * Data files are a bit more complex - see :ref:`data_files`.

 Freezing for other platforms
 ----------------------------

 cx_Freeze works on Windows, Mac and Linux, but on each platform it only makes an executable that runs on that platform.
 So if you want to freeze your program for Windows, freeze it on Windows; if you want to run it on Macs, freeze it on a Mac.

 At a pinch, you can try to make a Windows executable using `Wine <http://www.winehq.org/>`_.
 Our experience is that you need to copy some